 “No,” João said, sounding as grumpy as I felt.
 “We finished them yesterday.”

 WE finished them?
-WE?
 No, no, no!
 You finished them!
 YOU!

 Each of us grabbed a cracker and found a place to sit.
-While chewing on my hardened lump of bleached white dough, I would have given anything for a cup of coffee to wash it down — climbed any mountain, sailed any sea (as long as there was something besides the farinha to eat).
+While gnawing on my hardened square of bland bleached dough, I would have given anything for a cup of coffee to wash it down — climbed any mountain, sailed any sea (as long as there was something besides the farinha to eat).
 I was in the very bowels of my caffeine cold turkey, and oh, what an impacted bowel it was.

 “Do you think it will be windy tomorrow?”
-I asked without thinking.
+I asked, a little too quickly.

 You never know.
 Having finished my stale cracker, I could now chew on that.